Coronavirus digest: Russia to begin vaccine trials on 40,000 people next week | DW | 21.08.2020

 Middle East

-Kuwait will bring an end to its nationwide curfew on August 30, the government has confirmed in a statement.
+Kuwait will end its nationwide curfew on August 30, the government has confirmed in a statement.

 Africa